OPS-E2E-PPE/VBA-Docs/api/Access.ComboBox.KeyDown.md

     intAltDown = (Shift And acAltMask) > 0
     intCtrlDown = (Shift And acCtrlMask) > 0
     ' Display message telling user which key was pressed.
-    If intShiftDown Then MsgBox "You pressed the SHIFT key."
+    If intShiftDown Then MsgBox "You pressed the Shift key."
-    If intAltDown Then MsgBox "You pressed the ALT key."
+    If intAltDown Then MsgBox "You pressed the Alt key."
-    If intCtrlDown Then MsgBox "You pressed the CTRL key."
+    If intCtrlDown Then MsgBox "You pressed the Ctrl key."
 End Sub
 ```